m-lab/etl-gardener/README.md

 [![Waffle.io](https://badge.waffle.io/m-lab/etl-gardener.svg?title=Ready)](http://waffle.io/m-lab/etl-gardener)

-## Gardener provides services for maintaining and reprocessing mlab data.
+Gardener provides services for maintaining and reprocessing M-Lab data.

 ## Unit Testing

 Travis now uses the datastore emulator to better support unit tests.
 Tests continue to use mlab-testing, so that they can be run manually from workstation without configuring the emulator.

 To start the emulator, .travis.yml now includes:

 ```base
 - gcloud components install beta
 - gcloud components install cloud-datastore-emulator